Manhattan Republican Party: Andrea Catsimatidis (2017–present)

 Despite their still small numbers compared to the Democrats, the Manhattan Republicans continue to grow, with more Republicans voting for Trump in 2020 United States presidential election than in the 2016 United States presidential election and with Curtis Sliwa performing the best out of any Republican mayoral candidate since Bloomberg in 2009.
 In the wake of the January 6 United States Capitol attack, the Manhattan Republican Party, in a joint statement with the Queens County Republican Party and Bronx GOP, decried the attack, with Chairwoman Catsimatidis stating that "All riots are bad.
 We condemn any violence regardless of who perpetrates it and what their political affiliations are."
 However, Catsimatidis also claimed that the attack was instigated and performed by Antifa actors.

 In June 2021, the party held a fundraiser and hosted various hopeful candidates from the 2024 Republican Party presidential primaries including Mike Pompeo, Marco Rubio (who both would decline to run), Tim Scott, and Ron DeSantis.

 During the early days of the 2025 New York City mayoral election incumbent mayor Eric Adams, who had been elected as a Democrat, met with the leadership of the Manhattan Republican Party about the possibility of securing the Republican nomination as well as separately meeting with the leadership of the Bronx GOP.
-Following significant backlash from his voter base Adams did not peruse the relationship further, and ultimately opted to run as an Independent before dropping out all together.
+Following significant backlash from his voter base Adams did not pursue the relationship further, and ultimately opted to run as an Independent before dropping out all together.
 The party instead endorsed Curtis Sliwa, the Republican nominee who ultimately got just 7.1% of the vote.